 Safety on the Kenya school expedition

 In the 1990s there were never any problems in Kenya, it was and still is a safari jewel.
-With the benefit of hindsight we can see how the political geography changed and affected tourism, yet even now Kenya attracts over a million visitors every year and the cases of foreigners being hurt are almost negligible.
+With the benefit of hindsight we can see how the political geography changed and affected tourism, yet even now Kenya attracts well over over a million visitors every year and the cases of foreigners being hurt are almost negligible.
 From a security threat point of view, Heathrow airport is more dangerous than Kenya.

-We stopped taking our groups to the coast many years ago, and we always stick to the places we know so well and where we are so welcome.
+We stopped taking our groups to the coast many years ago, and we always stick to the places we know well and where we are so welcome.
 We have never had to cancel a trip, and we have very close links with the Kenya Tourist Board, the Foreign Office and many other tour operators who all share knowledge and experience.

 Kenya school adventure - what do we do and how did it begin?

 This trip began in 1991 with a Jamboree for street children run by Gavin Bate and the Kenya Scout Association, in an attempt to encourage those children to go to school and become rehabilitated.
-The programme was fairly successful, but the camps (known as 'Sisi Kwa Sisi' meaning 'one to one' really touched a chord.
+The programme was fairly successful, but the camps (known as 'Sisi Kwa Sisi' meaning 'one to one') really touched a chord.
 Gavin invited young people from the UK to join and run these camps and built up an annual event which is still running now.
 The camps offer a chance for young people to have fun, learn and socialise, be safe, gain self esteem, go on adventures, camp, have bonfires and games; in short, to be children.

 Aside from project work and a camp for children, the trip includes a climb to Point Lenana on Mount Kenya, Africa’s second highest trekking peak (4,985m/16,355ft).
 This is a wonderful safe adventure, for many young people the first time they have ever climbed a mountain and camped out for a week.
 We always taken Kenyans as well, so it's a multicultural event, and a major achievement to stand on the top.